Vulnerability and spatial protection

 Under the Madrid Protocol, areas of outstanding natural values, such as biodiversity, geology, or landscape, can be protected as Antarctic Specially Protected Areas (ASPAs).
 However, East Antarctica is the largest under-sampled region of continental shelf around Antarctica, despite more than 100 years of human activity in the region.
 As a result, secure protection through informed spatial management is not possible.
 But a strategy of adaptive management can be employed, using new information as it comes to hand, to strengthen and improve protective measures.

 Most ASPAs in East Antarctica have been designated to protect biodiversity values, rather than non-living values such as geology or glaciology.
-This research stream will focus on the geological processes and characteristics that influence conservation values and vulnerability of Antarctic landscapes and geological features.
-It will look at landscape stability and vulnerability to disturbance – including rarity, fragility, sensitivity and ability to recover after disturbance.
-It will also develop methods to predict the distribution of rare or high value features, such as fossils or meteorites.
+However, our research focuses on the geological processes and characteristics that influence conservation values and vulnerability of Antarctic landscapes and geological features.
+It looks at landscape stability and vulnerability to disturbance – including rarity, fragility, sensitivity and ability to recover after disturbance.
+It also aims to develop methods to predict the distribution of rare or high value features, such as fossils or meteorites.

 The research will provide the scientific foundation for spatial management and area protection in the East Antarctic, accounting for the special characteristics of Antarctic biodiversity and geodiversity, and the landscape and ecosystem processes that affect them.